-Ontario is the first province where people can use the COVID Alert application to assist in public health tracing and information sharing by reporting a COVID-19 diagnosis.
-The app aims to limit the spread of COVID-19 and prevent future outbreaks.
+- Ontario is one of the eight provinces where individuals can use the COVID Alert application to assist in information sharing by reporting a COVID-19 diagnosis. - The app aims to advise app users of possible exposures before any symptoms appear thereby limiting the spread of COVID-19 and preventing future outbreaks.